Battle of Cape Spada: Casualties

-Of the crew of Bartolomeo Colleoni there were 555 survivors but 121 men, including the captain, Umberto Novaro, died.
+Of the crew of Bartolomeo Colleoni there were 555 survivors but 121 men died; the captain, Umberto Novaro, was mortally wounded and died on 23 July.
+Capt.
+Novaro was decorated with the Gold Medal for Military Valor.

 Subsequent operations

 The British destroyers were bombed by Italian aircraft after the battle, damaging Havock, whose no. 2 boiler was flooded.
-A floatplane from Warspite, which was searching for Bande Nere, ditched in the sea and was lost near Tobruk, the crew being taken prisoner by the Italians.
-Allied Convoy AN 2 was ordered to sail back to Port Said and remain there until Bande Nere reached Benghazi.
+A floatplane from Warspite, that was searching for Bande Nere, ditched in the sea and was lost near Tobruk, the crew being taken prisoner by the Italians.
+The British Convoy AN 2 was ordered to sail back to Port Said and remain there until Bande Nere reached Benghazi.